sodascience/metasyn/docs/source/plugins.rst

 ..     mds = MetaFrame.from_dataframe(df, privacy=DisclosurePrivacy())

 ..
-You can read more on extensions in our :doc:`/usage/extensions` section.
+You can read more on plugins in our :doc:`/usage/plugins` section.